Efficient discretisation of stochastic differential equations: Introduction

 In this paper we consider more general sequences of partitions $\{\pi^n\}$.
 Our first main result states a central limit theorem for the error process and provides a convenient characterization of the resulting process $Z$.
 This allows us to study the efficiency of different sequences of partitions.
 Our second main results establishes a uniform lower bound on the expected asymptotic error $U$ and shows that the bound is attained by partitions associated with the hitting times of a sphere for $W$.
-Note that in such a scheme both the time steps $\pi_{m}-\pi_{m-1}$ and the $W$ increments, $W_{\pi_{m}}-W_{\pi_{m-1}}$ are random.
+Note that in such a scheme both the time steps $\pi_{m}-\pi_{m-1}$ and the $W$ increments, $W({\pi_{m}})-W({\pi_{m-1}})$ are random.
 The later are uniformly distributed on a sphere and in particular in the one-dimensional case take just two values.
 In contrast, in the equidistant case the time steps are deterministic (and equal) and all the randomness is coming from the increments of $W$.
 Newton~\cite{Newton} and Fukasawa~\cite{F} studied the hitting time scheme in the one-dimensional case.
-Cambanis and Hu~\cite{CH} and M$\ddot{\text{u}}$ller-Gronbach~\cite{MG} gave optimality results among irregular and adaptive schemes which still use Gaussian increments.
-Our framework of discretisation is more general than these preceding studies.
-Our result is closely related to a recent work by Landon~\cite{Landon}, where a sequence of hitting times of ellipsoids is derived as an asymptotically optimal scheme.
+Cambanis and Hu~\cite{CH} and M$\ddot{\text{u}}$ller-Gronbach~\cite{MG, MG2} gave optimality results among irregular and adaptive schemes which still use (conditionally) Gaussian increments. { Our framework of discretisation admits multi-dimensional non-Gaussian (not even conditionally) increments $W(\pi_m)-W(\pi_{m-1})$ and therefore is not covered by these preceding studies.} Our result is closely related to a recent work by Landon~\cite{Landon}, where a sequence of hitting times of ellipsoids is derived as an asymptotically optimal scheme.
 In this paper, we restrict schemes to be symmetric in a certain sense because, among other reasons, there is unlikely to be a realistic computational algorithm to implement asymmetric schemes.
 Our framework therefore excludes hitting times of ellipsoids (except spheres).

 Our theoretical analysis of efficiency described above does not take into account the complexity of simulating random variables with a given distribution, which may be challenging for hitting times of spheres in higher dimensions.
 We argue that in practice one should look for a scheme where both the time steps and the spatial increments are random and all are easily generated together.
 We achieve this adapting the moving sphere approach in Deaconu and Herrmann~\cite{D}.
 This scheme is easier to implement and enjoys a better accuracy than the standard Gaussian scheme.
 In fact, it modifies the standard one only by replacing